When you’re making your best Memorial Day cookout plans, it’s great to have multiple options for guests to nosh on before the grill gets fired up.

 Did you notice I mentioned deviled eggs?
 I love those and being from the south, it’s not uncommon to see them start showing up on tables during spring break or Easter.
 The “deviled” filling can be tinkered with, too, and I’ve seen it plain, creamy, thick, mustardy, with a light flavor, with pickles, onions, bacon and other little “Hmmm … mmmmm!” goodies added.

-During a summer visit last year to central Wisconsin on business we had the chance to dine at a great place, Father Fats Public House, where the plates are small but the portions definitely are not.
+During a summer visit to central Wisconsin on business a couple of years ago we had the chance to dine at a great place, Father Fats Public House, where the plates are small but the portions definitely are not.

 I love to eat good food and can eat a lot of it.
 I probably wouldn’t have blinked if anything on the entire Father Fats menu had been put in front of me.
-They change up the menu daily or almost daily, banking on whatever the freshest seafood, vegetables and meat is available to offer.
+They change regularly, banking on the freshest seafood, vegetables and meat that is available.
 The beverage list is super, with craft offerings from Journeyman Distillery, Central Waters, New Glarus, Sand Creek and a short but fine selection of white and red wine.

 Quality, not quantity, is the rule at Father Fats.
 Bravo to them.

 One dish our group enjoyed was Nueske’s Bacon and Fresh Avocado Deviled Eggs.
 I know everyone has a favorite bacon, and I know bacon is the “it” thing.
 Or it was.
 Everyone got on the bacon kick a few years ago to the point where the saturation level kind of ruined it.
 I love bacon but my gosh, sticking a slice of fried bacon in a glass of whiskey or bourbon is a good way to ruin two great things.